Our governance structure

 - The General Assembly that meets at least once per year and more frequently when convened by the Executive Board.
 The General Assembly is made up of ordinary members and honorary members and has the responsibility to:

 - Question and ask for clarifications from the Executive Board

 - Elect a new board once every three years

 - Review and vote on changes to the Constitution

 - The Executive Board is made up of a chair and two deputy chairs and has the responsibility to conduct the business of the association and to represent it.
-The current board, with a mandate from October 2015 – October 2018 is:
+The current board is:

 - Martina Della Valle